tellor-io/api/README.md

 Here are some ways to query the API from your browser:
  >Note: Strings preceded by a ":" are variables, such as:<br/>
- `.../:netName/...` - a placeholder for the network name (a string: mainnet, goerli, polygon, polygon-mumbai, arbitrum) <br/>
+ `.../:netName/...` - a placeholder for the network name (a string: mainnet, goerli, polygon, polygon-mumbai, arbitrum, chiado) <br/>
 `.../:address/...` - a placeholder for the address (a hash) <br/>
 `.../:disputeID/...` - a placeholder for the disputeID (an integer) `.../:queryId/...` - a placeholder for the queryId (a hash)